DDudka9/freeda/docs/source/installation.rst

 Mac
 ---

 The easiest way to install FREEDA is to download the prepackaged versions available on the GitHub Releases page.
-(INSERT LINK) After downloading, just double-click the Mac .app file to run FREEDA.
+(INSERT LINK) After downloading, double-click the Mac .app file to run FREEDA.

 .. _linux installation anchor: